 We know that we still have a varied picture of DA progress across the curriculum.
-Following the 2022 GCSE exam series, students within Engineering, English, Food, PB, Chemistry, History have made better progress than the national average.
-However, we know that further development work is particularly required in Sport, Performing Arts, Art, Biology, Physics, French, Geography, Computing, Maths, Music, Psychology, As a result, faculties will be continuing their work on modelling and in the development of literacy within their subject.
-In particular, we will be focusing on the progress of high prior attaining DA students.
-This year all teaching staff are coached on a fortnightly basis to ensure incremental developments within classrooms and faculties
+Following the 2022 GCSE exam series, students within ??, ??,?? have made better progress than the national average.
+However, we know that further development work is particularly required in ??, ??, ??.
+As a result, faculties will be continuing their work on modelling and in the development of literacy within their subject.
+In particular, we will be focusing on the progress of high prior attaining disadvantaged students.
+This year all teaching staff continue to be coached on a fortnightly basis to ensure incremental developments within classrooms and faculties